Meet The Team

-A large part of her role as Beneficiary and Office Administrator is to keep in regular contact with Group Administrators and to help with making arrangements for the groups to run, as well as taking some of the member enquiry calls.
+A large part of her role as Beneficiary Administrator is to keep in regular contact with Member Group Administrators and to help with making arrangements for the groups to run, as well as taking some of the member enquiry calls.

 She lives with her husband, son and two giant rabbits.
 She enjoys crafts such as jewellery making, paper cutting and crochet, and does voluntary work at a local animal farm with her son.
 She is a fair weather camper in the summer months and loves to be by the sea.